vatsalnar123/agent-mira/README.md

 ## 😤 Challenges Faced

-### 1. Crafting Effective AI Prompts
+### 1. Multi-Step Prompt Handling
-The biggest challenge was figuring out how to prompt Gemini to extract structured data from messy user input.
-Getting the AI to return clean JSON with location, price, and bedroom filters took a lot of trial and error.
-I had to be very specific in my prompts about the expected output format, and even then the AI would sometimes return unexpected responses that broke my parsing logic.
+The chat required two separate AI calls per user message - first to extract filters (location, price, bedrooms) as JSON, then to generate a conversational response.
+Coordinating these sequential calls while maintaining conversation context required passing chat history to both prompts.

-### 2. Handling AI Failures Gracefully
+### 2. AI Response Parsing
-The AI doesn't always return what you expect.
-Sometimes it would hallucinate filters that weren't in the user's message, or miss obvious ones.
-I had to build a fallback system using regex that kicks in when the AI response can't be parsed.
-This taught me that you can't fully trust AI outputs - always have a backup plan.
+Gemini sometimes returned malformed JSON or hallucinated filters not present in the user's query.
+Built a regex fallback system that activates when AI parsing fails, ensuring the search still works even with unpredictable AI outputs.

-### 3. Merging Data from Multiple JSON Sources
+### 3. Data Merging from Multiple Sources
-The property data was split across three separate JSON files (basics, characteristics, images).
-Writing the merge logic to join them by ID while handling missing records was tricky.
-I had to decide what to do when an image was missing or when characteristics didn't match - do I show the property with placeholder data or hide it entirely?
+Property data was split across three JSON files (basics, characteristics, images).
+Created a merge utility that joins records by ID and handles missing data gracefully with defaults.

 ### 4. SPA Routing on GitHub Pages
-This one frustrated me for hours.
-My React app worked perfectly locally, but after deploying to GitHub Pages, refreshing any page except the homepage gave a 404 error.
-Turns out GitHub Pages doesn't support client-side routing out of the box.
-I had to add a `404.html` hack that redirects back to `index.html` with the route preserved in the URL.
+GitHub Pages doesn't support client-side routing - refreshing any route except `/` returns 404.
+Added a `404.html` redirect hack that preserves the URL path.

-### 5. CORS Configuration
+### 5. Mongoose Async Hooks
-Getting the frontend (GitHub Pages) to talk to the backend (Heroku) was a headache.
-Every API call failed with CORS errors until I properly configured the Express CORS middleware.
-I learned the hard way that you need to handle preflight OPTIONS requests and set the right headers for credentials.
+Password hashing with bcrypt in Mongoose pre-save hooks failed silently due to mixing callback and async/await patterns.
+Fixed by using pure async functions without the `next()` callback.

-### 6. Password Hashing with Mongoose Hooks
+### 6. Filter State Synchronization
-Implementing bcrypt password hashing seemed simple until I hit async/await issues with Mongoose pre-save hooks.
-The hook kept failing silently because I was mixing callback syntax with async functions.
-Took me a while to realize Mongoose hooks have specific patterns for async operations.
+Three different inputs (search bar, dropdowns, AI chat) all modify which properties display.
+Designed state management so these don't conflict - chat filters update the search bar, dropdowns stack on top.

-### 7. State Management for Real-Time Filtering
+### 7. Context-Aware AI Responses
-Syncing the search bar, dropdown filters, and AI chat filters was complex.
-All three could modify which properties are displayed, and they needed to work together without conflicting.
-I had to carefully design the state flow so that typing in the search bar wouldn't reset dropdown selections and vice versa.

-### 8. Making the Chat Feel Natural
-The initial chat responses were robotic and didn't match the UI context.
-The AI would say "see below" when properties actually appear in the main grid, not below the chat.
-I had to add specific instructions in the prompt explaining the UI layout so the AI's responses made sense to users.
+Initial AI responses said "see below" when properties actually appear in the main grid.
+Added UI context to the prompt so responses reference the correct location of filtered results.